 A better question is “do you need a multi-mineral?”
 A standardized daily allowance has created a skewed perception of our individual requirements and what is provided by the soil our food was grown in.
 Dr. Linus Pauling, winner of two Nobel Prizes once said, “You can trace every sickness, every disease and every ailment to a mineral deficiency.”
 While I cannot find the document online, the chemist Raymond Francis in his book Never Fear Cancer Again states “a 1992 Earth Summit Report suggested that 99 percent of Americans are mineral deficient.”

-Top 5 Common Arguments for Vitamin and Mineral Supplementation
+Top 5 Arguments for Vitamin and Mineral Supplements

 - Glyphosphate (potent herbicide on GMO crops) blocks calcium, magnesium, manganese and iron from being absorbed in genetically modified grains, fruits, legumes and vegetables